MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-quoting.md

 When a CLI parameter states that it accepts a space-separated list, one of two formats is expected:

-* Unquoted, space-separated list
-  Example: `--parameterName firstValue secondValue`
+* Example of unquoted, space-separated list: `--parameterName firstValue secondValue`

-* Quoted space-separated list
-  Example: `--parameterName "firstValue" "secondValue"`
+* Example of quoted space-separated list: `--parameterName "firstValue" "secondValue"`

 **This example is a string with a space in it.
 It isn't a space-separated list**: `--parameterName "firstValue secondValue"`

 ## Special characters

-There are special characters of PowerShell, such as at `@`.
+There are special characters in the PowerShell scripting language, such as at `@`.
 To run Azure CLI in PowerShell, add `` ` `` before the special character to escape it.
 You can also enclose the value in single or double quotes `"`/`"`.

   ```powershell
   # The following three examples will work in PowerShell